 GROUP TOURNAMENTS attended as a TEAM: There are several worthwile recruiting tournaments available for those who wish to play in college.
 Players generally attend these with their club/school team.
 However, individuals may register independent of a team affiliation.
 Belinda trys to evaluate exposure, location and cost when deciding where to travel with her teams.
 Some have age requirements, some do not.
 PLAYERS DO NOT NEED TO ATTEND ALL OF THESE TO BE RECRUITED.
 If you wish to become familiar with what opportunities may be on the horizon, here are links to those tournaments that CPFH has attended in the past:

--COLLEGE CONNECTION/SHOOTING STAR - CPFH has taken teams to both the Thanksgiving and Easter tournaments.
-LINK: http://collegeconnectionathletics.com/shooting-star-tournament/ The Thanksgiving Tournament has been established for sevearl years and pulls in coaches from all levels of programs.
-2018 is the second year for the Easter tournament.
+-COLLEGE CONNECTION/SHOOTING STAR - CPFH has taken teams to both the Thanksgiving, Jamboree, Mid-Atlantic Regional Cup, and Easter tournaments.
+LINK: http://collegeconnectionathletics.com/shooting-star-tournament/ These tournaments has been established for several years and pulls in coaches from all levels of programs.
 This is not a stay-to-play tournament.
 You may stay at any hotel you like.

 -NFHCA TOP RECRUIT - CPFH has taken teams to this tournament in early January the past several years.
 LINK:http://www.nfhcatoprecruit.com/ NFHCA (National Field Hockey Coaches Association) takes place on the heels of the college coach's annual convention and is very well attended by colleges from throughout the country.
 This is a stay-to-play event which means you must stay at a pre-approved hotel.